Conflict & Identity: confronting the past through education

 Theme 2: Education amid conflict

-Education has increasingly been considered a vital component of humanitarian responses, providing at-conflict communities with stability and structure, offering child protection, and reducing psychosocial damage.
+Over the past 15 years education has increasingly been considered a vital component of humanitarian responses, providing at-conflict communities with stability and structure, offering child protection, and reducing psychosocial damage.
 Examples of education in this form included that which was provided in the Displaced Persons and Internment Camps across Europe in 1945-1948, during the Siege of Sarajevo in 1992-1995, and within official and unofficial refugee camps such as those run by the UNHCR or the Calais Jungle.

 However studies which compare the efficacy or pedagogy of these humanitarian educational responses are limited.
 As history education is often regarded as political, and as an extension of the state, aid agencies are at times reluctant to engage in approaches which may be perceived as supporting the agenda of political actors in the exercise of state-building.
 In other cases, the education system, infrastructure and administration has been used to facilitate mass murder, both ideologically in the case of Nazi Germany and Apartheid South Africa, and directly in the case of the Rwandan genocide and Boko Haram in Nigeria.
 In Lebanon, the separate education of Syrian refugees serves to actively prevent integration into their host country.